Bheeshma (2020 film): Plot

-Bheeshma decides to tell Deva the truth but to his surprise Sr. Bheeshma announces him as an operational CEO of the company for 30 days.
+When Bheeshma is ready to leave to take care of his grandfather, it is revealed that Anand lied to Deva in order to keep his son alive.
+Bheeshma is shocked and Chaitra breaksup with him saying that her father wants her to marry him since he is the grandson of Sr. Bheeshma and tells that she knows that he is not Bheeshma's grandson.
+Bheeshma decides to tell the truth to Deva, but is surprised when Sr. Bheeshma announces him as an operational CEO of the company for 30 days.
 Bheeshma is shocked by this decision and Chaitra despises him even more.
-He also found out that Parimal lost his job at Field Science due to Raghavan learning that Parimal is Bheeshma's friend and he joins as a driver for Bheeshma.
-Bheeshma is then shown around the office and he quickly wins over the employees.
-He also saves a village from signing from Field Science enraging Raghavan and also rewins Chaitra's love.
-Raghavan decides to make sure Bheeshma is not the next CEO by giving a poisonous hybrid plant to Sr. Bheeshma which then hospitalizes him and to become India's #1 agricultural company and also plants chemically made plants in Bheeshma's warehouse to further make the company lose reputation with a police raid.
+Bheeshma also finds out that Parimal lost his job at Field Science due to Raghavan learning that Parimal is Bheeshma's friend and he joins as a driver for Bheeshma.

+Bheeshma is shown around the office and he quickly wins over the employees, where he also saves a village from signing from Field Science enraging Raghavan and also wins back Chaitra's love.
+Raghavan decides to make sure Bheeshma is not the next CEO by giving a poisonous hybrid plant to Sr. Bheeshma, who later gets hospitalized and also plants chemically made plants in Bheeshma's warehouse to further make the company lose reputation with a police raid.
+Raghavan invites Agricultural Minister Ajay Varma, to launch Instant to the world, but Ajay tells that the product is made with harmful chemicals and cancels the license of Field Science which surprises Raghavan and gets admitted to the hospital.

-Raghavan invites Agricultural Minister Ajay Varma, to launch Instant to the world but to his surprise, Ajay says that the product is made of harmful chemicals and cancels the license of Field Science which confines Raghavan to the hospital.
-He soon finds out that Sr. Bheeshma is alive and he was only hospitalized due to a high fever.
-The plant which Raghavan sent was destroyed by Parimal, thinking that the plant was for Jr. Bheeshma when it was actually for Sr. Bheeshma.
-Jr. Bheeshma then just suggests Parimal to replace the plant with a similar looking plant without the poisonous properties.
-Bheeshma also reveals that he found Sarah and Ajay in a hotel room and had blackmailed to telecast their relationship to the public in exchange for Ajay to provide a speech about how the chemicals are bad and the police found out about him planting the plants.
-Bheeshma is then appointed as the full-time CEO of Bheeshma Organics where Chaitra and Bheeshma finally marry.
+Raghavan soon finds out that Sr. Bheeshma is alive and he was only hospitalized due to a high fever.
+The plant which Raghavan sent was actually destroyed by Parimal, thinking that the plant was for Jr. Bheeshma when it was actually for Sr. Bheeshma.
+Jr. Bheeshma suggests Parimal to replace the plant with a similar looking plant without the poisonous properties.
+Bheeshma also reveals that he found Sarah and Ajay in a hotel room and had blackmailed to telecast their relationship to the public in exchange for Ajay to provide a speech about the harmful chemicals present in Instant and the police found out about Raghavan planting the plants.
+Bheeshma is later appointed as the full-time CEO of Bheeshma Organics where Chaitra and Bheeshma finally marry with the approval of their parents.